-Next Advance Inc. supplies a terminal emulator, for demonstration purposes only, which allows more complex control of the pump.
-Also, this terminal emulator contains a "Pump Programming Language" (PPLTM), which allows Pumping Programs to be developed using symbolic text, modified, and stored in computer files, then uploaded to the pump.
-In addition, a Pumping Program generator spreadsheet is available to assist in developing a Pumping Program and to create the text file for uploading to a pump.
+Next Advance supplies a terminal emulator, for demonstration purposes only, which allows more complex control of the pump.
+Also, this terminal emulator contains a "Pump Programming Language" (PPLTM), which allows Pumping Programs to be developed using symbolic text, modified, and stored in computer files, then downloaded to the pump.